MicrosoftDocs/architecture-center/docs/solution-ideas/articles/interactive-querying-with-hdinsight-content.md

 ### Dataflow

-1. Azure Data Factory moves data from various sources into Azure Data Lake Storage.
-The data comes from Azure and non-Azure sources.
+1. Azure Data Factory moves data into Azure Data Lake Storage.
+The data comes from various sources, including Azure and non-Azure sources.
 1. Data Lake Storage serves as the solution's landing zone.
 An Apache Hadoop cluster in HDInsight processes the Data Lake Storage data.
 1. Data Factory and Hive are used to run extract, load, transfer (ELT) procedures on the data.
 These procedures transform the data as it enters the Hadoop distributed file system (HDFS).
 1. External tables that use the HDFS data are created in Hive.